mizzoumca/public-docs/constitution.md

 Section 2: Notice of non-discrimination: This organization shall not discriminate on the basis of race, color, religion, national origin, ancestry, age, gender, sexual orientation, gender identity, disability, or status as a disabled veteran or protected veteran.

 Section 3:  Any student attending the monthly organization-wide meeting will be considered a member.
-However, only active members who attend weekly events and are involved in at least one Special Interest Group will be allowed to vote / be voted onto the executive board, and be eligible for travel reimbursement to professional events.
 The MCA executive board will be voted into office by the membership as described in Article 1 of the By-laws.

 **Executive**